Diffeomorphism groups of non-compact manifolds endowed with the Whitney C^infty-topology: Open subspaces of LF-spaces

-if $G=\bigcup_{n\in\w}G_n$ and for any neighborhood $U_n$ of the neutral element $e$ in $G_n$, $n \in \w$, the group product is a neighborhood of $e$ in $G$.
-In this case the topology of $G$ coincides with the topology of the direct limit $\glim G_n$ of the tower $(G_n)_{n\in\w}$ in the category of topological groups, which means that $G$ carries the strongest group topology such that the idenity maps $G_n\to G$, $n\in\w$, are continuous.
+A closed subset $A$ of a topological space $X$ is called a ({\em strong}) {\em $Z$-set in} $X$ if for any open cover $\U$ of $X$ there is a continuous map $f:X\to X$ such that $f$ is $\U$-near to the identity $\id_X:X\to X$ and (the closure of) the set $f(X)$ does not intersect $A$.
+A point $x$ of $X$ is called a ({\em strong}) {\em $Z$-point} if the singleton $\{x\}$ is a (strong) $Z$-set in $X$.
+Every point in an infinite-dimensional Hilbert manifold is a strong $Z$-point.

-The following criterion is obtained in \cite[Theorem 11]{BMRSY}.
+The following criterion is obtained in \cite[Theorem 1.6]{BMRSY}.

-\begin{theorem}[Banakh-Mine-Repov\v{s}-Sakai-Yagasaki] A non-metrizable topological group $G$ is homeomorphic to an open subset of $\IR^\infty$ or $l_2 \times \IR^\infty$ if $G$ carries the strong topology with respect to an LTC-tower of Polish ANR-groups $(G_n)_{n\in\w}$. \end{theorem}
+\begin{theorem}[Banakh-Mine-Repov\v{s}-Sakai-Yagasaki] A non-metrizable topological group $G$ is homeomorphic to an open subset of\, $\IR^\infty$ or $l_2 \times \IR^\infty$ if $G$ carries the strong topology with respect to a tower $(G_n)_{n\in\w}$ of closed subgroups of $G$ such that for each $n \in \w$ {\rm (i)} $G_n$ is a separable Hilbert manifold, {\rm (ii)} $G_n$ is LTC in $G_{n+1}$ and {\rm (iii)} each $Z$-point of the quotient space $G_{n+1}/G_n$ is a strong $Z$-point. \end{theorem}

-Open subspaces of $l_2\times\IR^\infty$ were studied in \cite{MS, MS2} and the following Triangulation Theorem was obtained.
+Open subspaces of $l_2\times\IR^\infty$ were studied in \cite{MS} and the following Triangulation Theorem was obtained.

 \begin{theorem}[Mine-Sakai] Each open subspace $X$ of $l_2\times\IR^\infty$ is homeomorphic to the product $K\times l_2\times\IR^\infty$ for a locally finite simplicial complex $K$.

 {\rm (2)} Two open subspaces of $l_2\times\IR^\infty$ are homeomorphic if and only if they are homotopically equivalent. \end{theorem}